Relintai/pandemonium_engine_docs/engine_development/compiling/compiling_with_script_encryption_key.md

 ## Troubleshooting

-If you get an error like below, it means the key wasn't properly included in your Godot build.
-Godot is encrypting the scripts during export, but can't read them at runtime.
+If you get an error like below, it means the key wasn't properly included in your Pandemonium build.
+Pandemonium is encrypting the scripts during export, but can't read them at runtime.

 ```